jackisrong/lyfestyle-tracker/README.md

 Sure, there might be 100 other apps out there that do the same thing, but we made this one.
 From scratch.
 In about a week.
 I cried.
 Luis cried.
 We all cried.

 Here are some features that we've currently implemented:
+* Web JSON API
-* Web JSON API endpoint written in PHP to pass on Oracle database access (not currently secured or authenticated in any way)
+  * Web API written in PHP to pass on Oracle database access to app (not currently secured or authenticated) for proper 3-tier architecture
-* JSON API access and parsing from our Android app to access our database
+  * API access from Android app using POST HTTP connection and parsing received JSON data
-* Base login UI
-* Base dashboard UI
+* Login
+  * Functional with username/password verification with database for both users and consultants
+* Meal and exercise tracking
+  * Meal logs for the user are populated from database and displayed in a nice table that is searchable by description terms and sortable ascending and descending by any column
+* Sleep tracking
+  * Graphs created (using external library) using user's sleep data from database
+  * Ability to create new sleep logs
+* User consultant hiring

 Here are some features that we'll be implementing (hopefully):
-* Login & account creation
+* Account creation
-* Dashboard graphs
+* Dashboard graphs and data
-* Meal tracking & diets UI
-* Exercise tracking & workout plans UI
-* Sleep tracking
+* Add new meal/exercise logs and diet/workout plans
 * Consultant hiring
-* Consultant dashboard with plans and users
+* Consultant version of dashboard with plans and users
 * A beautiful UI and delightful UX

 Future ideas after the end of this course if we still have the motivation to maintain this:
 * Water intake tracker
+* API tokens

 Thank you for reading.
 Send food.